Assault of Abner Louima: Background

-Abner Louima was born and grew up in Thomassin, a small community in Haiti.
-He immigrated to the United States in 1991, where he married and had one child.
-In 1997, he was living in Brooklyn with his family.
-He had been trained as an electrical engineer in Haiti, but in New York, Louima was unable to get a position related to his education.
-He worked as a security guard in a water and sewage plant in the Flatlands area of Brooklyn.
-By 1997, he was a naturalized citizen of the United States.
+Abner Louima was born and raised in the small community of Thomassin, Haiti.
+In 1991, at the age of 24, Abner immigrated to the United States, married, and soon fathered one child.
+By 1997, Abner and family were living in Brooklyn, New York.
+He had been trained as an electrical engineer in Haiti, but in New York, he was unable to get a position related to his education.
+He found a job as a security guard for a water and sewage plant in the Flatlands area of Brooklyn, New York.
+Before the end of 1997, Abner was a naturalized citizen of the United States.